 Transition turns on the smooth transmission of power,

-And every muscle pulls in turn to drive,
+And every muscle tenses in turn driving, displacing

-While the gaze rests on birds perching atop flooded marsh land.
+As the gaze rests upon birds flying over flooded marsh land,

 Brute strength is no substitute for fluid movement that strokes blades through water.
-Sure, a hard drive will produce a lick of speed, but at the expense of silence and steady breath; rather a fluid cadence and constant rhythm, that flows smooth water around Herrick’s hull.
-I like to feel the photons end their journey upon my skin, as I pull a golden thread from the sun, a stream of solar particles connected in common cause on the longest day.
+Sure, a hard drive will produce a lick of speed, but at the expense of silence and steady breath; rather a fluid, constant cadence, that flows smooth water around Herrick’s hull.
+I like to feel the photons end their journey upon my skin, as I pull a golden thread of radiation from the sun.